 You’ve an expensive pedigree dog, nice clothes, high-priced shoes; I’d say a middle class man.
-Have ya ever experienced poverty, abandonment or the horrors of destitution?”
+Have ya ever experienced poverty, abandonment or the horrors of destitution, you ever suffer physical or sexual abuse, you ever been betrayed at a primal level, betrayal upon your very soul?”
 Seisyll asked.

 “No. I didn’t mean to insult you.”
 The middle aged man replied feeling he’d been a bit of a dick towards him without any real cause.

 You support the system, you vote, pay taxes, fill out forms on demand, and follow all the regulations and dictates of the State Corporation.
 You don’t realize what that makes you, because you don’t grasp consent, community, or free will.”
 Seisyll continued.

 “I’m an honest man, and I was only trying to help you, which seems to have been a mistake.”